mre/oxitrack/README.md

 # In case both OxiTraffic and your website are in a local network and `website` can be resolved to the local IP address of the your website.
 # Omit this option to use the value of `tracked_origin` instead.
 tracked_origin_callback = "http://website"

+# You should omit this option when using the container image and mount a volume at the default directory `/var/log/oxitraffic` to persist logs.
+logs_dir = "/home/USERNAME/oxitraffic_logs"

 [db]
 host = "127.0.0.1"